 Using COUNT, get the number of cities in the USA.
 SELECT COUNT(CountryCode) FROM city WHERE CountryCode='USA';

-Find out what the population and life expectancy for people in Argentina SELECT Population, LifeExpectancy FROM country WHERE code ='ARG'; (ARG) is.
+Find out what the population and life expectancy for people in Argentina SELECT Population, LifeExpectancy FROM country WHERE code ='ARG';

 Using IS NOT NULL, ORDER BY, LIMIT, what country has the highest life expectancy?
 SELECT Name, LifeExpectancy FROM country WHERE LifeExpectancy ORDER BY LifeExpectancy LIMIT 1;